 Flamex PF-1 Fire Retardant Spray For Wood Description:

-Flamex PF-1 fire retardant spray for wood penetrates the substrate and becomes part of its molecular structure.
+Flamex PF-1 interior wood fire retardant spray penetrates the substrate and becomes part of its molecular structure.
 When the treated wood is subjected to an open flame, Flamex PF-1 will reduce the flame spread to a Class A or B rating depending on application coverage.
+Flamex PF-1 can also be applied to paper.

 Since Flamex PF-1 fire retardant penetrates and becomes part of the substrate. the life of the flame retardant is permanent as long as it is applied in a humidity controlled environment.
 If the environmental humidity cannot be sustained at 70% or below, we recommend using Flamex PF-2.